 More than just furry friends, assistance animals can support people with disability to live safely, become more independent and complete everyday tasks.

-Today we’re taking a look at some new information from the NDIS about types of assistance animals that may be funded and the evidence you’ll need to supply in your funding application.
+Today we’re taking a look at what the NDIS considers when funding assistance animals and the evidence required to support a funding application.

 What is an assistance animal?

 The NDIS describes an assistance animal as one that is “specially trained by an accredited assistance animal provider to help you do things you can’t do because of disability” .

 Like all NDIS funded supports, an assistance animal will only be funded if it meets the regular NDIS funding criteria and is considered to be a reasonable and necessary support.